aarpa/evently/README.md

 ## About This App
-Evently is a single-page web app that is aimed at planning and managing small scale personal events on its own standalone platform.
-Users are directed to a landing page from which they can sign up to create an account or log in to their existing profile.
-Once logged in, users can create new events, view and navigate to events that they are hosting and/or events that they are invited to.
-Guests and hosts can both view the invitees to an event, but only hosts can invite new guests.
-While the backend web server is built with Flask using RESTful APIs, the frontend UI is created entirely with React.
-So users are able to navigate throughout the entire app without refreshing the web page although they can visualize the transitions with the changes in the browser URL.
+Evently is a single-page web app that is aimed at planning and managing small scale events.
+Inspired by Facebook Events and Eventbrite, this app has a similar functionality in this current implementation, but the vision is to allow users to have a standalone platform that is dedicated to creating and managing non-ticketed personal events.

+This app required a database that could accommodate a complex data model with several many-to-many relationship between users and events.
+Since the backend web server is written in Python and built with Flask and the frontend is written in JavaScript using React, there needed to be a set of internal RESTful API endpoints that could handle and process the raw data passed over the web using JSON.

+UX was a high priority, so the ability to navigate across the UI without ever refreshing the whole page was achieved by utilizing React Router.
+That way, users can still visualize the transitions with the changes in the browser URL.

 ## Contents
 * [Tech Stack](#tech-stack)